Cal Raleigh Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.23).
+- The Astros' 3.35 team ERA ranks third across all MLB pitching staffs.

-- Astros pitchers combine to surrender 31 home runs (one per game), the eighth-fewest in the league.
+- Astros pitchers combine to give up 31 home runs (0.9 per game), the seventh-fewest in baseball.

-- France gets the call to start for the Astros, his first of the season.
+- Bielak will start for the Astros, his first of the season.

-- The right-hander will make his MLB debut.
-He's 28 years old.
+- The 27-year-old righty has appeared in relief one time this season.

 © 2023 Data Skrive.
 All rights reserved.